stegos/stegos-docs-hugo/content/bounty/vyper.md

 Unfortunately, for a long time there was a bug that we weren't aware of: people who had cheated the referral system and been disqualified were still showing up on the public leaderboard.
 Vyper has fixed this bug, and now the scores are accurate.

+#### Why is my score so low?

+The short answer is that it's probably correct.

 The highest content awards, which were much higher than the low- and mid-range points, were reserved for EXTREMELY high quality content.
 The goal was always to only award a handful of these prizes, so that's why there aren't many people with tens of thousands of content points.

 #### How can you be sure the prizes are being assigned correctly?